ACM-Research/Deep-Learning-for-Brain-Disorders/README.md

 ## Data

-- 2D Brain Data
+- 2D Brain Data: specific cross sections of the brain
-- 3D Brain Data
+- 3D Brain Data: series of cross sections that represent a 3D brain
-- 4D Brain Data
+- 4D Brain Data: series of cross sections that represent a 3D brain over time
-- Sources of each of these datasets
-- Nuero data hard to get

 ## Models